wo80/AcoustID.NET/README.md

 AcoustID fingerprinter and webservice access for the .NET ecosystem.
 See http://acoustid.org/ for information about the AcoustID project.

-The orginal code of this project is based on can be found at https://bitbucket.org/acoustid.
+The orginal code for this project can be found at https://bitbucket.org/acoustid.

 ##Features.
 * AcoustID fingerprint calculation.